lightninglabs/chantools/doc/chantools_sweepremoteclosed.md

       --bip39                   read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
       --feerate uint32          fee rate to use for the sweep transaction in sat/vByte (default 30) -h, --help                    help for sweepremoteclosed
+      --hsm_secret string       the hex encoded HSM secret to use for deriving the multisig keys for a CLN node; obtain by running 'xxd -p -c32 ~/.lightning/bitcoin/hsm_secret'
+      --peers string            comma separated list of hex encoded public keys of the remote peers to recover funds from, only required when using --hsm_secret to derive the keys
       --publish                 publish sweep TX to the chain API instead of just printing the TX --recoverywindow uint32   number of keys to scan per derivation path (default 200) --rootkey string          BIP32 HD root key of the wallet to use for sweeping the wallet; leave empty to prompt for lnd 24 word aezeed